mikependon/RepoDB.NET/pages/features/caching.md

 # Caching

-In general terms, a `Cache` is a component that stores an object (or its states) in any form of temporary storage that is accessible for future used.
+In general terms, a cache is a component that stores an object (or its states) in any form of temporary storage that is accessible for future used.
 The object that is being stored can be a result of computational, operational, inputs/outputs or analytical operations and calculations.

 Usually, it is implemented as a 2nd-layer data storage to provide fast accessibility to the requestor of the data.
 It is by design to prevent the frequent calls towards the underlying data-store, thus helps improve the underlying performance of the application.

 <img src="../../assets/images/site/cache.png" />

-In this library, by default, the `Cache` is implemented as a storage in the computer memory.
-It is simply a dictionary object that holds the `Key` that represents as the pointer to the actual `Data` in the cache storage.
-It is persisting the data in the cache storage for `180` minutes.
-But, the user can manually set the time of the persistency.
+In this library, the cache is implemented as a storage in the computer memory by default.
+It is a simple dictionary object that holds a key that represents as pointer to the actual data in the cache storage.
+It is persisting the data in the cache storage for 180 minutes, but the user can manually set the time of the persistency during the calls.

-The database tables that are not frequently changing but is mostly in used in the application are the candidate for caching.
+> The database tables that are not frequently changing but is mostly in used in the application are the candidate for caching.

 #### How to use the Cache?

 Simply pass a value to the `cacheKey` argument when calling the operation.
-When directly using the `IDbConnection` object, an instance of [ICache](/interface/icache) must be passed to `cache` argument.
+The direct usage of the connection object requires an instance of [ICache](/interface/icache) to be explicitly passed into the `cache` argument.

 ```csharp
 var cache = CacheFactory.GetMemoryCache();